Ravens full-go for finale; Bengals to sit key players (Jan 01, 2017) | FOX Sports

 Even though the Baltimore Ravens and Cincinnati Bengals enter their regular-season finale without any playoff implications, they are approaching the game Sunday in different ways.

 The Ravens (8-7) plan to play their regular starters and salvage a winning season.
 The Bengals (5-9), however, are decimated with injuries and have shut down several top players, including tight end Tyler Eifert, guard Clint Boling and receiver A.J.
 Green, who was ruled out Wednesday by coach Marvin Lewis.
-Linebacker Vontaze Burfict is still in concussion protocol and his status is uncertain.
+Linebacker Vontaze Burfict is still in concussion protocol and he is listed as doubtful.

 Baltimore was eliminated from the postseason with a 31-27 loss to Pittsburgh on Sunday.
 The sting of that game will likely resonate throughout the offseason because the Ravens allowed the go-ahead touchdown with nine seconds left in the fourth quarter.